Ethan-Arrowood/trials-and-tribulation-of-self-hosting-nextjs/slides.md

 <!-- probably good enough to just flip through them quickly and continue moving on... -->

 ---
+layout: center
 transition: slide-up
 ---

-# 🔎 Hot Module Reloading
+# Hot Module Reloading

 <!--
 We want to highlight one of the harder aspects of supporting dev mode which was integrating Next.js' Hot Module Reloading with Harper's WebSocket middleware